adonaiohesed/adonaiohesed.github.io/_posts/2018-01-03-security_engineer.md

 * Back in 2021, I believed that a Software Engineer background offered more job options.
 However, with recent advances in AI, I think it’s more advantageous to continue focusing on cybersecurity while developing code quality skills.
 My goal is not merely to be a skilled hacker but to advance my career as a security leader.

 ![cybersecurity-jobs](/assets/images/cybersecurity_jobs.jpeg)
+* Analysts: Focus on identifying, monitoring, and addressing vulnerabilities.
+Their primary role is to detect and analyze security risks.
+* Security Engineers: Responsible for building defensive systems based on security architecture designs.
+This role can specialize into areas like:
+  - Network Security Engineers
+  - Cloud Security Engineers
+  - Security Operations Engineers
+* Incident Response: The first team to respond to security incidents.
+They play a crucial role in detecting and resolving security events, often requiring collaboration with multiple departments.
+* Digital Forensics: Analyzes cyberattacks and prepares legal evidence to support investigations and prosecutions.
+* GRC Roles: Primarily focus on managing legal and regulatory compliance, providing training, and handling risk management.
+They are also responsible for educating other departments and are often performed by security leaders.
+* Security Architecture: Requires extensive experience across various domains and at least three years of security experience.
+Responsible for designing solutions or products with a strong security mindset.
+* IAM Analyst: Manages and designs IAM (Identity and Access Management) processes and resources.
+* IAM Engineer: Designs, builds, and maintains IAM tools and systems.

 ### What I Need to Do
 * Solve Hack The Box challenges and gain experience in CTF competitions.